ramez17khaled/StatChill/README.md

 ## RUN Steps

+1. If you have Git installed, ignor this step :
+    ```sh
+    git clone git clone https://github.com/git/git
+    ```
-1. Clone the GitHub repository:
+2. Clone the GitHub repository:
 Open Command Prompt or PowerShell and run:
     ```sh
     git clone https://github.com/ramez17khaled/StatChill.git
     ```
-2. Execute the `installation.bat` for requirment installataion
+3. Execute the `installation.bat` for requirment installataion
-3. Execute the `StatChill.bat`  to run the software
+4. Execute the `StatChill.bat`  to run the software

 ## Input